Published on April 12, 2023

 In this case, You.com uses its own crawler (named YouBot) to collect information from across the web and then create its search engine results pages (SERPs) based on your interests and preferences.

-Unlike other search engines, You.com uses a vote and source system, where users can decide what information they like the most – teaching the AI what information to favor – and establishing what sources they prefer and which they don’t.
+Unlike other search engines, You.com uses a vote and source system, where users can decide what information they like the most – teaching the AI what information to favour – and establishing what sources they prefer and which they don’t.

 This provides a curated SERP that’s unique for each person but without having to collect massive amounts of data.